I Bond return jumps to 1.94%

-Here's a little glimmer of hope for savers: the return on inflation-adjusted savings bonds is going to increase significantly over the next six months.
+Here's a little glimmer of hope for savers: The return on inflation-adjusted savings bonds will get a significant boost over the next six months.

-Based on the latest Consumer Price Index released today, the U.S. Treasury will set the total return on Series I Savings Bonds to at least 1.82% for all bonds sold between May 1 and Oct.
-31.
+The U.S. Treasury has just set the total return on Series I Savings Bonds to 1.94% for all bonds sold between May 1 and Oct.
+31. That's up more than half of a percentage point from last fall.

 Series I Savings Bond Rates, 2010-2014